-Students are expected to be present for all assessments at the scheduled time; this includes in-class assessments and final exams.
-Should extenuating circumstances (illness, family emergency, medical appointment) result in a student missing an assessment, they must communicate this prior to the absence or at their earliest opportunity in order to make arrangements to write the assessment.
+Students are expected to be present for all assessments at the scheduled time; this includes inclass assessments and final exams.
+Should extenuating circumstances (illness, family emergency, medical appointment) result in a student missing an assessment, they must communicate this prior to the absence or at their earliest opportunity to decide to write the assessment.
 If a student skips class to try and avoid an assessment, they will receive a mark of 0 on that assessment; they may have the opportunity to redo that assessment during the end of semester reassessment period.